cdot/Squirrel/README.md

 ### LocalStorageStore

 You may not want to use a Cloud store, but store your password safe locally in the machine where the browser is running.
-This store lets you do that, however you will not be able to share the safe with other machines.
+This file store lets you do that, however you will not be able to share the database with other machines.

 ### WebDAVStore

-If you have access to a store that supports the WebDAV protocol, you can use it with Squirrel.
+If you have access to a web server that supports the WebDAV protocol, you can use it with Squirrel.

+### Once you have chosen a store

+A Squirrel store is rather like a traditional computer file system, which contains *folders* and *values*.
+A folder can contain other folders and values.
+A value is simply a text string.
+Values are used to record important information such as usernames and passwords, while folders are provided to help you organise all this information.

+When you first open a new database you will just see a search bar and the word "Squirrel".
+You add new folders by right-clicking (long press on mobile devices) on the "Squirrel" and selecting "Add new folder" from the pop-up menu.
+Enter a name for the folder, OK, and then click on the spot icon to the left of the name of the new folder to open it.

+Now right-click (or long press) on the name of the folder.
+You will see a pop-up menu.
+Select "Add new value" and enter the name and value.

+Double-click (or double-tap) on a name or a value to edit it.
+You can copy the value from inside the editor.

+And that's about it - you can find out the rest by experimenting.

 ## Security risks

-Once it's stored in Squirrel, your secret data is as secure as it gets.
+Once it's stored in a Squirrel database, your secret data is as secure as it gets.
 The weak point of any password safe application is the master password - if a hacker can guess that, then it's game over.
 So:
 - make your Squirrel master password hard to guess